meyoungorcl/apex-atp/4-create-and-modify-an-apex-app.md

 ### **Part 1:** Create an app from a script

 In Module 3, Part 1, you used Quick SQL to create a script which you subsequently ran to create several tables.
-The Results page of running the script has a button that allows you to create a new application based on the script.
+The script's Results page has a button that allows you to create a new application based on the script.
 APEX will parse the script to identify the tables and then create pages in the new app to view and edit data within those tables.
 In this part, you will create an app based on the script you previously ran.

 1. Return to your APEX Workspace.
 You may need to re-authenticate if your previous session expired.
 If you need the APEX URL, return to the ATP Service Console, click **Development** in the menu on the left, then select **Oracle Application Express**.
 To log in, enter **DEMO** for the Workspace and Username fields and **`SecretPassw0rd`** for the password, then click **Sign In**.